moderndatacompany/dataos.info/docs/resources/stacks/scanner/creating_scanner_workflows.md

     <aside class="callout">🗣 To scan metadata from various data sources, you need certain permissions and access privileges as a data source user.
 These requirements are specific to each data source.
 Refer to [this]() section to learn more about them. </aside>

     After the successful workflow run, you can check the metadata of scanned entities on Metis UI for all schemas present in the database.

+## Filter Pattern Examples
+The scanner stack offers a range of filter patterns, including the Database Filter Pattern, Schema Filter Pattern, and Table Filter Pattern for data sources such as databases and data warehouses.
+Likewise, in the context of messaging pipelines, you can employ the topic filter pattern.
+Users can exercise control over metadata scanning by utilizing these filters.

+To know more about how to specify filters in different scenarios, refer to [Filter Pattern Examples](creating_scanner_workflows/filter_pattern_examples.md).